Frankjunyulin/Linkedin-Spider/README.md

 # linkedin-Spider

-A linkedin spider written in Python3. </br>
+A linkedin spider written in Python3.
+It can scrapes all the details of public information according to the name you input.

 ## Running Environment (what you need to install before running):
  * selenium</br>